The Best Sunscreens for the Cook Islands + Sun Protection Tips© CookIslandsPocketGuide.com

 High SPF Sunscreens for the Cook Islands

-You see the SPF ratings on sunscreens but what does it all mean?
-For the Cook Islands, SPF 30 is recommended as a minimum, which offers around 97% protection from UVB rays if applied correctly.
-Upping the anty to SPF 45 or 50 (50 is typically the highest you can go with natural sunscreen) and you’ll only add an extra 1% of protection.
-Because of this minimal difference, we recommend not getting too hung up on getting the highest SPF possible.
+Upping the SPF to 45 or 50 (50 is typically the highest you can go with natural sunscreen) will only add an extra 1% of protection.
+Due to this minimal difference, we recommend not getting too hung up on achieving the highest SPF possible.
 But if that extra 1% is what you’re looking for, here are some recommendations.

 Easy Application and Easy-to-Carry Sunscreens for the Cook Islands

-Swap bulky bottles and lotion running all over your hands and staining your clothes with some easy-application sunscreens in travel-friendly containers.
+Swap bulky bottles and lotion that runs all over your hands and stains your clothes with some easy-to-apply sunscreens in travel-friendly containers.
 From bottles and tins that can fit in your pocket to face sticks where you don’t even need to get the lotion all over your hands, there are quite a few clever designs available.

 More Sunscreen and Health Tips for the Cook Islands